treweathers/Java_Developer/README.md

     numberOfStars = 88; // We then fill it with a value System.out.println(numberOfStars); // Finally, we verify its contents.
 It outputs: 88

-Here, 'int' is the variable's data type (integer number), `numberOfStars` is the variable's name, and `88` is its value.
+Here, `int` is the variable's data type (integer number), `numberOfStars` is the variable's name, and `88` is its value.
 We will cover data types in the next lesson, so don't worry if the `int` part is not clear for now.

 However, there is a shorter way of doing the same - you can create and assign the variable at the same time.
 Here is an example: